 Yay!
 You’re running Broad Street!
 Good for you!
 Let the celebration begin … after you cross the finish line.

-Friends, I’m here with a Broad Street PSA: Please do not wear the 2014 Broad Street Run race shirt at the 2014 Broad Street Run.
+Friends, I’m here with a Broad Street PSA: Please do not wear this year’s Broad Street Run race shirt at this year’s Broad Street Run.
 As tempted as you may be to don your shiny new shirt, under no circumstances should you yield to that temptation.
 Here are five reasons why.

 1. It's a rookie mistake.

 Seasoned runners know not to, so wearing the race shirt to the race itself is a dead giveaway that you're a first timer.
 If you hate feeling like the new kid on the block, don't do it.

 2. It’s like wearing the band’s t-shirt to the concert.

 You know not to do that right?!
 Judge-y stares abound.
 I should note that if you've run Broad Street before and are dying to wear an old race shirt, that's okay; it's like wearing the band's vintage tour shirt to the present-day concert: acceptable if you actually attended a show at said vintage tour but eye-rolly if you just found the shirt at a thrift store.
 (Or worse, bought it full price at Urban Outfitters.)